datacrystals/AIStoryWriter/README.md

   -TranslatorModel TRANSLATORMODEL
                         Model to use if translation of the story is enabled -Translate TRANSLATE  Specify a language to translate the story to - will not translate by default.
+Ex: 'French' -TranslatePrompt TRANSLATEPROMPT
+                        Specify a language to translate your input prompt to.
 Ex: 'French' -Seed SEED            Used to seed models.
   -OutlineMinRevisions OUTLINEMINREVISIONS
                         Number of minimum revisions that the outline must be given prior to proceeding